 Records show that chamomile benefits have been recognized for centuries, with the herb being used both medicinally and cosmetically.
 Germans have used chamomile to resolve digestive issues since at least the first century, and records show that Egyptians worshipped the plant and dedicated festivals to its healing properties.
 Egyptian noblewomen were known to crush chamomile flowers and apply them to their skin to preserve their youthful glow and naturally slow signs of aging.

 Romans used chamomile as a medicinal herb to fight disease and promote longevity.
 Its healing qualities spread throughout Europe and eventually the British brought chamomile plants to North America.
 Doctors throughout Europe and in the early settlements of America included chamomile in their medicinal bags because it was able to reduce pain, inflammation, allergies and digestive issues.
+It’s also used in homeopathy.
 People also used it as a natural deodorant, shampoo and perfume.

 Today, chamomile tea and herbal extracts are sold worldwide for human consumption.
 One cup of chamomile tea has two calories, two milligrams of sodium and no cholesterol.
 Chamomile is commonly used for improving many different health conditions, including:

 - seasonal allergies

 - inflammatory conditions

 How can one herb do so much?
 Chamomile benefits our health by soothing the body, relieving mild pain, fighting skin irritations and helping to ease anxiety.
 Research also shows that drinking chamomile tea can help to improve sleep quality and fatigue, and even alleviate depression.